+The information gathered by the AI module previously described is then carefully scrutinized so that appropriate hints can be generated for the student.
+An expert system (supporting the decision trees), and two methods support the feedback mechanism: general_hint(int context, String snippet) and specific_hint(int context, String snippet).
+Although the two decision trees isolate the specific area of error within the student's code, additional fine-grained analysis occurs within these methods.
+These methods are passed an integer representing the context in which the current programming issue has been identified.
 The second argument, snippet, represents the small portion of code associated with the given context.
-For example, if the student submitted: sum = (nn+n)/2; only, then general_hint() would issue a message such as, "Your answer is correct.
+For example, if the student submitted: sum = (nn+n)/2; only, then general hint() would issue a message such as, "Your answer is correct.
 However, the program specification is asking for a solution using a for-loop construct.
 Please revise your code."
 Specific hints are code-specific generated in the same fashion as a human tutor would during troubleshooting to pinpoint the exact situation in which a syntactic or logic error has occurred.
-Figure 4 depicts a small section of the semantic_decision_tree (please refer to sections A and B from Figure 1).
+Figure depicts a small section of semantic decision tree (please refer to sections A and B from Figure 1).